Here are some of the things you might

 Please Tell a Friend:

-to the list of readers without permission.
-So, the only way for your
+list of readers without permission.
+So, the only way for your friends to benefit

 More resources on the Internet?
 Real time mailing lists to get info,

 ...
 Check out the Broadcast list, Tech-Assist,